knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 - Closely read/look at the model's output and adjust the prompt accordingly.
 Experiment further.
 - Improve own thinking, learn something from the interaction (thinking and reflecting) itself, not necessarily from the LLM's output.
 - Know when to stop grinding and polish the prompt.
 The mythically perfect prompt is almost never necessary.
-- Can work with text prompts but also with images even if the techniques are different (multi-shot prompting does not work as well for images).
+- Can work with text prompts but also with multimodal inputs even if the techniques are different (example: multi-shot prompting does not work as well for images).
 - For API tasks
   - can balance polishing the code and polishing the prompt.
   - can get the prompt right such that it can be called millions of times and still work reliably (unlike one-off personal tasks).